 Many dentists either offer payment plans or accept third-party financing.
 Some require credit checks, so be sure to read to the fine print.

 How long will my results last?

-Professional LED whitening results can last anywhere between one and four years, depending on your lifestyle — like how often you consume staining food and beverages, how often you smoke, and if you maintain a consistent oral hygiene routine.
+Professional LED whitening results can last anywhere between 12 and 24 months, depending on your lifestyle — like how often you consume staining food and beverages, how often you smoke, and if you maintain a consistent oral hygiene routine.

 How do I maintain my results?